 The shell of our period panties is made of either:

-Recycled polyamide, which makes up 83% of the shell fabric in our recycled micro range.
-The fabric has an RCS Global Recycling Standard certification, an OEKO-TEX Standard 100 certification, and Bluesign approval.
+Recycled polyamide, which makes up 83% of the shell fabric in our micro range and 17% is elastane.
+The fabric has an OEKO-TEX Standard 100 certification.

-Organic cotton, which makes up 79% of the shell fabric in our organic cotton range.
-The fabric has the OCS Global Recycling Standard certification and an OEKO-Tex Standard 100 certification.
+Organic cotton, which makes up 79% of the shell fabric in our cotton range and 21% is elastane OEKO-Tex Standard 100 certification.

-The silicon applications are made by Silueta and made from low cure silicon.
-This has a 34% lower carbon footprint than normal silicon.
+For our micro range, we have a velvety smooth silicon application instead of the classic elastic in waist and leg openings.
+The applications are made by Silueta and made from low cure silicon.
+This has a significantly lower carbon footprint than conventional silicon.

-To prevent bacterial growth and odour, the top fabric layers in the gusset is treated with Agion Active XL from Sciessent.
-The treatments we use follows the strict regulations laid out in the EU legislation and has been approved and certified according to OEKO-TEX® and bluesign®.
+To prevent bacterial growth and odour, the top fabric layers in the gusset are treated with Agion Active XL from Sciessent.
+The treatments we use follow the strict regulations laid out in the EU legislation and have been approved according to OEKO-TEX® and bluesign®.

 It´s all about people...